What Is Stiff Big Toe, Big Toe Joint Arthritis, Hallux Rigidus?

 Dr. Manson offers specialized hallux rigidus surgery that can offer a permanent solution to common toe pain.
 Hallux rigidus, sometimes called stiff big toe or big toe joint arthritis, is when you have big toe pain in the joint where your big toe (the hallux) meets your foot.
 This pain at the base of the big toe is the most common site of arthritis in the foot.
 This joint is called the metatarsophalangeal, or MTP joint.
 It’s important because it has to bend every time you take a step.
 If the joint starts to stiffen, walking and even standing can become painful and difficult.

-In the MTP joint, as in any joint, the ends of the bones are covered by a smooth articular cartilage.
+In the MTP joint, as in any joint, the ends of the bones are covered by smooth articular cartilage.
 If wear-and-tear or injury damage the articular cartilage, the raw bone ends can rub together.
 A bone spur, or overgrowth, may develop on the top of the bone.
 This overgrowth can prevent the toe from bending as much as it needs to when you walk.
 The result is a stiff big toe, or hallux rigidus.

-Hallux rigidus usually develops in adults between the ages of 30 and 60 years.
+Hallux rigidus usually develops in adults between the ages of 30 and 60.
 It usually results from how your foot functions or an injury to the toe that damages the articular cartilage.

 What Are The Symptoms Of Hallux Rigidus (stiff big toe)?